bag-man/dm_bot/README.md

 Needs all this installed to work:

 * praw        - get reddit posts and comment on them
 * selenium    - get screenshot through firefox
 * pillow      - crop screenshot to just the article
-* xvfb- allows firefox to run hidden
+* xvfb        - allows firefox to run hidden
 * firefox 27  - renders the page for the screenshot
 * libjpeg8    - alloows pillow to save as jpeg
 * xvfbwrapper - use xvfb from python

 ![A picture of the output](http://i.imgur.com/gFrtGnb.png)